open-tale/open-tale.github.io/_docs/07-combat.md

 order:

 * Spend a Heroic Badge
+* Overcome an impairment
 * Move their characters
 * Switch weapons or shield
 * Consume an item
-* Perform an attack or use a skill
+* Perform an attack, use a skill or assist an ally¹
-* Schedule a wearable gear switch
+* Schedule a wearable gear switch²
-* Defend
+* Defend³

 Unless explicitly told otherwise by a perk or a skill, it's forbidden to do the same action twice in a single turn.

+¹Assisting an ally can only be accomplished by standing within 1m from the target.
+On the target's next roll, if your attribute level is higher than the target's attribute level, the Superiority modifier should be applied.
+Apply the Advantage modifier otherwise.

-Switching wearable gears during combat cannot be done in a single turn.
+²Switching wearable gears during combat cannot be done in a single turn and requires the character to schedule a wearable gear switch.
 If character *A* does so, the other gear is removed from the inventory, the current gear is unequipped and sent to the inventory and the turn ends.
 In the beginning of the next character *A*'s turn, the new gear is equipped.
 Only one wearable gear switch is allowed per turn.

-Upon using the Defend action, the turn ends and the character's Defense is increased by 1 point until its next turn.
+³Upon using the Defend action, the turn ends and the character's Defense, Toughness and Resolve are increased by 1 point until its next turn.
 The Defend action can only be used in a turn if:

 1. No attack has been made and no skill has been used;
 2. The character hasn't schedule a wearable gear switch.